immmersive/codesmash-ai/right-tool-right-job.md

 # Use the Right Tool for the Right Job

 Since our goal is to be able to solve any problem, we should create a guiding principle which will always steer us in the right direction.
+Furthermore, since we have previously accepted the stance that we can't gauge absolute truth, thus know with absolute certainty what the solution to any problem is, we are left with proposing the best one we can, based on our current knowledge.
 The statement, which by definition does that, is the following one.

 > _**Use the right tool for the right job**_